Charter for the Environment

 The Charter for the Environment (Charte de l'environnement) is a constitutional law of France approved in 2005, forming part of the constitutional block (bloc de constitutionnalité) of French law having the same force as the Constitution.

 The Charter recognizes some fundamental rights and duties relating to the protection of the environment and introduces three major principles into the Constitution of France: the principle of prevention (in Art.
 3), the precautionary principle, and the polluter pays principle.

 The charter project was initiated by the President of the French Republic Jacques Chirac and prepared by a Commission headed by Yves Coppens, professor of anthropology at the Collège de France.

 In changing the Constitution, the Charter is one of the Constitutional amendments under the French Fifth Republic.

 Origins

 Jacques Chirac announced the Charter for the Environment project on 3 May 2001, in a speech in Orléans.
-He was nearing the end of his first six-year term as President, and the Charter became one of his policy promises in his campaign at the 2002 French presidential election.
+He was nearing the end of his first seven-year term as President, and the Charter became one of his policy promises in his campaign at the 2002 French presidential election.
 Chirac was re-elected, with some 80 per cent of the votes in the second round, beating Jean-Marie Le Pen.

 Chirac then appointed a special commission, chaired by Professor Yves Coppens, which took some two years to draft the text of the charter.
 This commission also included: